-You can imagine how my skeptic red flag was raised by a review published in a medical journal titled “Flaxseed: A Miraculous Defense Against Some Critical Maladies.”
+A review was published in a medical journal titled “Flaxseed: A Miraculous Defense Against Some Critical Maladies.”
 “Miraculous”?
 Really?
 Well, a remarkable intervention trial published in the journal Hypertension suggests that, in this case, the term “miraculous” may not be too far off.

-How does that result compare with taking drugs?
-The flax seeds managed to drop subjects’ systolic and diastolic blood pressure by up to fifteen and seven points, respectively.
+In the six-month trial, the flaxseeds managed to drop subjects’ systolic and diastolic blood pressure by up to 15 and 7 points, respectively.
 Compare that result to the effect of powerful antihypertensive drugs, such as calcium-channel blockers (for example, Norvasc, Cardizem, Procardia), which have been found to reduce blood pressure by only eight and three points, respectively, or to ACE inhibitors (such as Vasotec, Lotensin, Zestril, Altace), which drop patients’ blood pressure by only five and two points, respectively.
-Ground flaxseed may work two to three times better than these medicines, and they have only good side effects.
+Ground flaxseeds may work two to three times better than these medicines, and they have only good side effects.

 The information on this page has been compiled from Dr. Greger’s research.
 Sources for each video listed can be found by going to the video’s page and clicking on the Sources Cited tab.
 References may also be found at the back of his books.